stastnypremysl/lsql-csv/README.md

     lsql-csv -d: 'p=/etc/passwd g=/etc/group, p.1 g.1, if p.1 in g.4'

-This will print all pairs user and its group excluding the default group.
-You can read it as `from /etc/passwd P, /etc/group G select P.1, G.1 where P.1 in G.4`.
+This will print all pairs of user and its group excluding the default group.
+If you know SQL, you can read it as `from /etc/passwd P, /etc/group G select P.1, G.1 where P.1 in G.4`.

 How does `in` work?
 It's one of the basic string level "consist".
 If A is a substring of B, then `A in B` is true.
 Otherwise, it is false.